Up to 60% off sofas & mattresses — limited‑time deals.

 Product Overview

-Culpepper Firm Mattress 4.2 Strong edge stability; steady lumbar feel; easy repositioning Firm feel can limit shoulder sink for some side sleepers Back/stomach sleepers; edge sitters; “no-sag” preference $1,399.00
+Culpepper Firm Mattress 4.2 Rock-solid edges; steady lumbar support; easy to move on Firm surface may not cushion shoulders for some side sleepers Back/stomach sleepers; frequent edge sitters; people who want a flatter feel $1,399.00

-Shanandoah Plush Eurotop Mattress 4.3 Noticeable pressure easing; plush top without losing structure Less “snap” than the firm model when changing positions Side sleepers; combo sleepers who want cushioning $1,799.00
+Shanandoah Plush Eurotop Mattress 4.3 Noticeable pressure relief; plush top that still feels supportive A little less snap than the firm model when changing positions Side sleepers; combo sleepers who want more cushioning $1,799.00

-1898 Washington Eurotop Mattress 4.4 Most even head-to-toe support; refined surface feel; strong zoning Thicker comfort stack can feel warmer for hot sleepers Back/side combo sleepers; “premium build” shoppers $2,299.00
+1898 Washington Eurotop Mattress 4.4 Most even support; refined surface feel; strong zoning Thicker comfort stack can run warmer for hot sleepers Back/side combo sleepers; shoppers who want a premium build $2,299.00

-VA Luxury Beds Anniversary Mattress 3.9 Best value; lively response; comfortable “hotel-ish” top Edge and motion control aren’t as locked-in as pricier picks Guest rooms; budget upgrades; sleepers who like bounce $999.00
+VA Luxury Beds Anniversary Mattress 3.9 Best value; lively response; comfortable, hotel-like top Edges and motion control aren’t as locked-in as the pricier picks Guest rooms; budget upgrades; sleepers who like a bit of bounce $999.00

 Testing Team Takeaways

-We found the 1898 Washington Eurotop delivered the most balanced performance across support and pressure relief, while the Shanandoah Plush Eurotop felt easiest on shoulders and hips.
-The Culpepper Firm stood out for edge confidence and a flatter, more stable posture.
-The Anniversary model was the value play—comfortable and responsive—though it gave up some motion control and “locked-in” edge feel compared with the higher-tier builds.
+Across our overnight blocks, the 1898 Washington Eurotop delivered the most balanced mix of support and pressure relief.
+Shanandoah Plush Eurotop felt easiest on shoulders and hips, while Culpepper Firm stood out for edge confidence and a flatter, more stable posture.
+Anniversary was the value option—comfortable and quick to respond—but it let more movement travel across the bed and didn’t feel as sit-proof at the perimeter.

 Haynes Mattress Comparison Chart